CTCL/op_config_tool/README.md

 # Operation Configuration setup tool
-This tool will grab a file called op.cfg from an s3 bucket specified in the environment variable OP_CONFIG_BUCKET and place it in the home directory of the repo.
+This tool will grab a file specified in environment variable OP_CONFIG_FILE or op.cfg by default from an s3 bucket specified in the environment variable OP_CONFIG_BUCKET and place it in the home directory of the repo.
+Whatever credentials the aws client will decide to use by default must have access to the specified bucket.
+This can be achieved, for example, by running this on an EC2 instance whose role has access to the bucket, or in a container on that instance.
 Running
 ```sh
 source setup.sh